-- adopts the Service Review Council Policy (Attachment 3); - 2. notes the Service Review Framework and Manual (Attachment 1); and - 3. notes the report from the test service review (Attachment 2).
+- 1. recommends the Service Review Council Policy (Attachment 3) to Council for adoption; - 2. recommends the Service Review Framework and Manual (Attachment 1) for Council to note and Administration to adopt; and - 3. notes the report from the test service review (Attachment 2).